 In this article, we’ll show you how to download much faster on your Mac.

 Why are downloads so slow?

 In order to speed up downloads on your Mac, you’ll have to identify the reason they are slow in the first place.
-Here are the most common reasons.
+Here are the most common ones:

-- Problems with Wi-Fi on your Mac, your Wi-Fi router, or network
+- Problems with Wi-Fi on your Mac, your Wi-Fi router, or your network

 - Problems with your broadband provider’s network

 - Problems with the website you are downloading from